NGlav10/CruiseLine/README.md

 # CruiseLine
-Create a cruise line website and connect to an SQL database
+Create a website for a cruise line that integrates a MySQL database